 My Current Project … Is the Book My Clients Keep Asking Me to Write.
 More on that as the process unfolds.

 The Link Between Psychological Trauma and Physical Exercise: Understanding the Impacts of Psychological Trauma on Perception and Participation in Physical Exercise (Lambert Academic Publishing, 2015).
-Check it out at MoreBooks.
+On Amazon or Check it out at MoreBooks.

 Impact Psychological Symptom Severity on Leisure Time Exercise Behavior and Perceived Benefits and Barriers to Physical Exercise.
 Dissertation Research.
 (The Chicago School of Professional Psychology, 2014).
 Check it out on ProQuest.

 United States Association for Body Psychotherapy View Point Articles

 Guest Post by Stacy Reuille-Dupont, PhD, LAC, USABP presentation, 2018

 Movement That Heals.
 5 Exercises to add into your psychology practice today.